Vivint Frequently Asked Questions

 Does Vivint offer cloud storage for security photos and videos?

+Our Vivint technician installed our Vivint Outdoor Camera Pro (Gen 2) so that it gave us a view of our front yard and driveway.
 Yes, Vivint offers cloud-based storage for clips and photos on its own servers.
-You can also save data locally through an attached storage device accessory.
+You can also save data locally through an attached storage device accessory or directly in the camera for some models.
 We opted for cloud-based storage and downloaded any clips we wanted to keep long-term.

 -